Stephen Charn Beng Teoh0000-0002-9359-9694

 Stephen C Teoh completed his ophthalmology training with an M.S. degree in ophthalmology (2003) and obtained his Fellowship with the Royal College of Surgeons of Edinburgh (FRCSEd) and Academy of Medicine (FAMS) in 2005.
 He undertook subspecialty training in ocular immunology and inflammation under the HMDP Fellowship at the Bristol Eye Hospital, UK, with Professor Andrew Dick in 2006.
 He also underwent a further clinical observership in ocular inflammation at the Wilmer Eye Institute, Johns Hopkins Hospital in Baltimore, MD, USA, in January 2007.
-Dr. Teoh currently runs uveitis and vitreoretinal clinics at the Tan Tock Seng Hospital and Khoo Teck Puat Hospital as well as at the Singapore Communicable Disease Centre (CDC).
-He has also been involved in the Harvard Medical School AIDS Initiative in Vietnam (HAIVN) CMV Retinitis Project since May 2009.
-Dr. Teoh is currently a Senior Consultant and Head of Ocular Inflammation and Uveitis Service as well as the Head of Research at the National Healthcare Group Eye Institute at Tan Tock Seng Hospital.
+Dr. Teoh is currently the Director of Vitreoretinal Surgery at the Eagle Eye Centre, Singapore.
+He is also a Senior Consultant and Head of Ocular Inflammation and Uveitis Service at the National Healthcare Group Eye Institute at Tan Tock Seng Hospital.
+He runs uveitis clinics at both Tan Tock Seng Hospital, Khoo Teck Puat Hospital as well as at the Singapore Communicable Disease Centre (CDC).
+He has also been involved in the Harvard Medical School AIDS Initiative in Vietnam (HAIVN) CMV Retinitis Project between May 2009-2012.
+He was the immediate past-Head of Research at the NHG Eye Institute.
 He has over 50 publications in peer-reviewed journals and is a Section Editor for BMC Ophthalmology journal and a reviewer for numerous peer-reviewed journals.
 He also holds several national and local grants of over $1.5m and is involved in several pharmaceutical trials and collaborative clinical research with A*Star, SERI, and other restructured hospitals in Singapore.
 He also sits on various research committees in NHG as well as the research ethics committee of the NHG Domain Specific Review Board.
-Teoh is a Senior Clinical Lecturer for the Yong Loo Lin School of Medicine at the National University of Singapore, Singapore, and is a Clinical Faculty Member at the University of Manchester–Singapore Polytechnic Optometry Degree Programme.
+Dr Teoh is a Senior Clinical Lecturer for the Yong Loo Lin School of Medicine at the National University of Singapore, Singapore, and was a Clinical Faculty Member at the University of Manchester, Singapore Polytechnic Optometry Degree Programme.